JASA-Authors/LPMEUGS-experiments/README.md

 9. ```foreach 1.5.2```
 10. ```doParallel 1.0.17```

 Besides, these codes use parallel computing in order to reduce simulation time and require at least 24 cores.
+The following is the guidance for each document.

-Table1.R will generate the result for the Table 1.
+1. Table1.R will generate the result for the Table 1.
+2.